vouch-opensource/fugato/README.md

 [QuickCheck](http://www.quviq.com/products/erlang-quickcheck/).
 Often the
 motivating examples involve stateful data structures and programming in the "small", so to speak.
-In addition, the existing literature as well libraries often guide usage towards coupling the symbolic part with execution.
+In addition, the existing literature as well libraries couple the underlying symbolic generation with direct execution against a concrete API.

 What if you want to test an entire system?
-In this case the complexity of the data structures involved in specific method signatures means a significant amount of generation time is consumed on aspects you don't care about when the goal is simply to produce a long sequence of commands.
+In this case, the complexity of the data structures involved in specific API method signatures means a significant amount of generation time is consumed on details you don't care about when the goal is simply to produce a long sequence of commands.

-Thus, state-gen emphasizes symbolic generation only, and by guiding the user away from the specifics of the API permits the efficient generation of long command sequences without needing to adopt sophisticated search strategies.
+Thus, fugato emphasizes symbolic generation only, and by guiding the user away from the specifics of the API permits the efficient generation of long command sequences without needing to adopt sophisticated search strategies.

 Once the command sequence is generated these be can run however you see fit.
-In this sense state-gen is not a testing framework or even a methodology.
+In this sense fugato is not a testing framework or even a methodology.
 It simply generates commands and supports shrinking.
 The user can leverage existing testing tools without having to learn new concepts beyond the task of command generation.